 A White Bone Demon and A Foolish Team Leader

-This is the #10 episode from the the most acclaimed 1980s version of the TV drama, in which White Bone Demon successfully deceived Monk Tang Xuanzang and drove a wedge between the master and the disciple.
+This is the #10 episode from the most acclaimed 1980s version of the TV drama, in which White Bone Demon successfully deceived Monk Tang Xuanzang and drove a wedge between the master and the disciple.

-The White Bone Demon was born from a rotten human skeleton and wanted to eat the monk to attain human shape and eternal youth, since the monk was reincarnated from a highly cultivated golden cicada.
+The White Bone Demon was born from a rotten human skeleton and wanted to eat the monk to attain human shape and eternal youth since the monk was reincarnated from a highly cultivated golden cicada.

-The Monk had already been in a towering rage of pain and anger after having witnessed the monkey “destroyed” two lives and determined to protect the poor old man who supposedly lost both his “daughter” and “wife”.
+The Monk had already been in a towering rage of pain and anger after having witnessed the monkey “destroyed” two lives and was determined to protect the poor old man who supposedly lost both his “daughter” and “wife”.
 He was not a kung fu man, but he knew how to recite a mantra to tighten the headband fixed on the monkey’s skull.

-Despite being wrongly accused of murder by his leader (the monk) and misunderstood by his colleagues (Pigsy and Sandy), and despite suffering from unbearable headache as the result of the monk’s powerful denunciation (the mantra citing), nothing could deter the monkey from fighting the demon.
+Despite being wrongly accused of murder by his leader (the monk) and misunderstood by his colleagues (Pigsy and Sandy), and despite suffering from unbearable headaches as the result of the monk’s powerful denunciation (the mantra citing), nothing could deter the monkey from fighting the demon.